 We want to hide.
 The irony is that we cannot run from our own psychosomatic behavior.
 The mind will tell us that we can.
 It does this mockingly by filling us with thoughts and emotions that support it.
 Therefore, the mind continues to insist you chase your own tail.
 Hence, you run and run in circles wasting energy but ultimately accomplishing anything.

 Let’s refer to this phenomenon as a mind-constructed dimension.
 This realm is only temporary and only as real as you are willing to think or believe.
 This is strictly a mind-construed fictional reality.
 Therefore, it is impossible to run away from it.
-You can not run away from yourself.
+You cannot run away from yourself.
 Furthermore, it is not possible for a person to hide from him or herself.
-Any attempt to do this results directly and solely from a conditioned mind.
+Any attempt to do this will result directly and solely from a conditioned mind.

 Don’t Run: Instead Create